peterpolidoro/ModularServer/examples/CallbackTester/README.md

 }
 ```

-Each interrupt may be dynamically assigned to a callback with a trigger mode or
+Each pin may be dynamically assigned to a callback with a trigger mode or
-the interrupt can be detached and inactive.
+the pin can be detached and inactive.

-Use callbacks to attach or detach callbacks to interrupts.
+Use callbacks to attach or detach callbacks to pins.
 Callbacks may be
-attached to one or more interrupts, but each interrupt can only have a single
+attached to one or more pins, but each pin can only have a single
 callback attached.

 Request: